wp-cli/config-command/README.md

 		This is the default behavior, override with --no-add.

 	[--raw]
-		Place the value into the wp-config.php file as-is (executable), instead of as a quoted string.
+		Place the value into the wp-config.php file as is, instead of as a quoted string.

-	[--target=<target>]
+	[--anchor=<anchor>]
-		Target string to decide where to add new values.
+		Anchor string where additions of new values are anchored around.
 		Defaults to "/** Absolute path to the WordPress directory".

 	[--placement=<placement>]
-		Where to place the new values in relation to the target string.
+		Where to place the new values in relation to the anchor string.
 		---
 		default: 'before'
 		options: